welcome to the mayan ruins website .

 STRUCTURES

-Calakmul consists of several groups radiating out from the Central/Grand Plaza, and oriented to the cardinal points a few degrees east of North.
-The Central/Grand Plaza Group contains structures II, IV, V, VI and VII.
+The Central/Grand Plaza Group contains structures II, III, IV, V, VI, VII, and VIII.
 The plaza itself measures about 197 feet/60 m x 656 feet/200 m, and exhibits 47 stelae and 5 altars.
 The plaza, its structures, stelae and altars were once all painted, mostly in red.
-Traces of yellow, blue/green, white and black have also been discerned.
+Traces of yellow, blue/green, white and black have also been detected.
 This sector of the site experienced uninterrupted occupation from c.400 BCE to c.900 CE, a time frame of over 1,200 years.
+Structures IV, V, Vi and VIII form a sub plaza within the Central/Grand Plaza.

-Structure II contains several sub-structures dating back to c.250 BCE, some recently excavated and open to the public.
+Structure II contains several sub-structures dating back to c.250 BCE, some that have been recently excavated and opened to the public.
 Sub structure II-C-1 features a central stairway flanked by two, large Olmec-style stucco masks.
 A frieze measuring 65 feet/20 meters in length depicts a mythological scene with the Rain God Chaak floating/swimming between two supernatural birds, framed by a blue sky band and the two-headed cosmic monster.
 This style of iconography has also been found at the Preclassic sites of Izapa, Abaj Takalik, and Nakbe.
 It is worth noting that located within the sub-structures two extremely rare rounded arches, without the usual keystone, have been excavated.

 Nine royal tombs have been found within the pyramid, some containing rich funerary offerings including jade masks.
 One of these tombs, Tomb 4, is thought to belong to Yuknoom Yich'aak K'ahk who ruled 685-695 CE.
 His reconstructed burial is now housed in the Baluarte de San Miguel Museum in Campeche.
+It is interesting to note that the fabulous jade mask found on his body belonged to his father, Yuknoom Cheen II, as attested to by a glyphic text inscribed on the mask.

-Structure VII is a temple/pyramid complex originally constructed in the Peten style that rises to a height of 82 feet/25 meters, making it the third highest structure at the site.
-Its base measures about 131 feet/40 m x 155 feet/47 m.
-It has a broad stairway leading up to a triadic arrangement on its summit.
 The central structure is a three chambered temple crowned with a roof comb that rises up on a small platform base.
 Within was found an eighth century tomb, Tomb 1, of one of Calakmul’s kings, most likely Yuknoom Took K'awiil, containing a fabulous mosaic jade mask.
 Other jade and shell ornaments, obsidian blades, and ceramic objects were discovered as well.
 A patolli game plan was found etched into the surface of one of the chambers.
+Fragments of Chen-Mul Mayapán-style incense burners that date to the Late Postclassic period were also recovered.
 Five stelae and one altar are situated in front of the structure.

 To the side of Structure VII is the small Structure VIII.
 This single chamber structure is set on a low, two-tiered platform.
 A single stela and altar are located in front of it.